2023’s 10 Best-Performing Stocks - WTOP News

 9. Opendoor Technologies Inc. (OPEN)

-Opendoor Technologies operates a digital real estate platform that provides homebuying services and financing for its users.
-In 2022, the Federal Reserve’s aggressive interest rate hikes to combat inflation sent mortgage rates much higher, weighing on the U.S. housing market.
-As a result, Opendoor and other housing stocks plummeted.
-Fortunately, recent inflation data suggests the Fed is finally making steady progress in getting prices under control, and mortgage rates may have finally peaked.
-As a result, homebuilders and other housing stocks have bounced back in 2023.
-Opendoor is no exception, gaining 246.6% this year.
+Opendoor Technologies operates a digital real estate platform that provides home buying services and financing for its users.
+In 2022, the Fed’s aggressive interest rate hikes to combat inflation sent mortgage rates much higher, weighing on the U.S. housing market.
+Opendoor and other housing stocks then plummeted.
+Fortunately, recent economic data suggests the Fed is finally making steady progress on inflation, and long-term investors are buying the Opendoor dip.
+The company’s AI and machine learning technology have also made it an attractive option for AI stock buyers.
+Opendoor shares are up 340.5% this year.

 Symbotic specializes in supply chain automation and optimization using AI technology.
 The company’s customers include Walmart Inc. (WMT), Albertsons Cos.
-Inc. (ACI) and C&S Wholesale Grocers.
-Symbotic reported impressive 177% revenue growth in the fiscal second quarter.
-The company also said it completed installations of its current system at multiple customer sites in the quarter and has increased its total deployments by threefold compared to last year.
-The AI trend is red hot on Wall Street, and Symbotic has been one of the biggest beneficiaries of AI investor enthusiasm in 2023.
-The stock is up 258.5% year to date.
+Inc. (ACI) and C&S Wholesale Grocers LLC.
+Symbotic reported impressive 77% revenue growth in the fiscal third quarter.
+The company also said it generated record operating margins in the quarter.
+Its GreenBox joint venture also doubles its addressable market and increases its order backlog to $23 billion.
+The AI trend is red hot on Wall Street, and Symbotic has been one of the biggest beneficiaries of AI investor enthusiasm in 2023, bringing the stock up by 432.2% year to date.

+Riot Platforms is a Bitcoin mining company.
+Cryptocurrency-related stocks tanked during 2022’s “crypto winter.”
+Rising interest rates triggered a broad market rotation out of cryptocurrency in 2022, sending Bitcoin prices tumbling and making mining far less profitable.
+So far in 2023, Bitcoin prices are up 75%.
+Riot reported a record 2,115 BTC produced in the first quarter and now holds more than 7,100 BTC on its balance sheet.
+Riot has a deployed fleet of 94,176 Bitcoin miners with a hash rate capacity of 10.5 exahash per second.
+The stock is up 446.3% in 2023.

 IonQ is developing and producing quantum computing technology.
-Quantum computers utilize the power of quantum mechanics to solve problems and perform operations that are too complex for classical computers.
-Zion Market Research estimates the global quantum computing market will grow 31% annually and reach $5.27 billion by 2030, so it’s understandable why investors would be excited about IonQ.
-The company reported 119% revenue growth in the first quarter and said it reached its fiscal 2023 technical performance target of 29 algorithmic qubits much sooner than expected.
-The positive headlines have sent IonQ shares up 292.2% year to date.
+Quantum computers use the power of quantum mechanics to solve problems and perform operations that are too complex for classical computers.
+Zion Market Research estimates that the global quantum computing market will grow 31% annually and reach $5.27 billion by 2030, so it’s understandable why investors would be excited about IonQ.
+The company reported 115% year-over-year revenue growth in the first quarter and said it reached its fiscal 2023 technical performance target of 29 algorithmic qubits much sooner than expected.
+The positive headlines have sent IonQ shares up 458% year-to-date.

 2. MoonLake Immunotherapeutics (MLTX)

-MoonLake Immunotherapeutics is a clinical-stage biotechnology company investigating novel nanobody sonelokimab in treating inflammatory disease.
-MoonLake shares gained nearly 80% in just four days in late June after the company reported positive mid-stage results from trials testing sonelokimab in treating patients with moderate to severe hidradenitis suppurativa (HS).
-Just days later, MoonLake announced it has successfully raised an additional $400 million via a public offering that will help fund the continued testing of sonelokimab.
-Wall Street has high hopes for the drug and the stock, and MoonLake’s shares gained 385.7% in the first half of 2023.
+MoonLake Immunotherapeutics is a clinical-stage biotechnology company investigating novel nanobody sonelokimab to treat inflammatory disease.
+MoonLake shares gained about 100% in just four days in late June after the company reported positive mid-stage results from trials testing sonelokimab for patients with moderate to severe hidradenitis suppurativa.
+In July, Reuters reported that MoonLake is working with an investment bank and exploring a potential sale to interested drugmakers.
+Wall Street has high hopes for the drug and the stock, and MookLake’s shares are up 479.1% so far in 2023.

 1. Carvana Co.
 (CVNA)

-Carvana is an online used-car sales platform that allows buyers to have cars delivered directly to their homes.
+Carvana is an online used car sales platform that allows buyers to have cars delivered directly to their homes.
 Two years after Reddit stock traders sent shares of struggling meme stocks GameStop Corp.
 (GME) and AMC Entertainment Holdings Inc. (AMC) skyrocketing, social media traders have once again rallied behind Carvana in 2023, triggering a short squeeze in the stock despite its poor business performance.
-Carvana reported a 25% drop in revenue in the first quarter but recently guided for adjusted earnings before interest, taxes and depreciation of more than $50 million in the second quarter.
-Carvana’s 446.8% year-to-date gain has certainly been impressive.
+Carvana reported a 24% drop in revenue, a 35% drop in retail units sold and a net loss of $105 million in the second quarter.
+Regardless of its underwhelming fundamentals, Carvana’s 869.4% year-to-date gain has certainly been impressive.

 More from U.S. News